-The rate of gastroenteritis presentations to sentinel GPs decreased and remained below the baseline in the past week (Figure 16).
+The rate of gastroenteritis presentations to sentinel GPs decreased but remained above the baseline in the past week (Figure 16).

 Figure 16.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) by week, WA, 2019 to 2024 YTD